 What’s a Saddle Sore?

-Well, the one thing I’m not going to do is show you pictures, but let’s discuss.
-A saddle sore is a skin irritation, abrasion, or wound caused by pressure and friction from your bike seat.
+A saddle sore from cycling is a skin irritation, abrasion, or wound caused by pressure and friction from your bike seat.
 In many cases you could also call it chafing.

-Common locations for saddle sores: around and under the sit bones, where butt meets upper thigh, where upper inner thigh brushes side of the saddle, and for women the labia and clitoris area (yup, fun — women, there’s more help for you here).
+Common locations for saddle sores include around and under the sit bones, where butt meets upper thigh, where upper inner thigh brushes side of the saddle, and for women the labia and clitoris area (yup, fun — women, there’s more help for you here).

 A saddle sore can look like lots of little dots (irritated hair follicles) or a contiguous red and chafed area.
 In bad cases it can look like a more serious abrasion; there could even be blood.
 An infected saddle sore — which is just all-around bad news — becomes even more irritated, red, and painful.
 There might be puss or painful cysts.

 So yeah, saddle sores are bad.
-Let’s move on to the helpful part: how to avoid getting saddle sores in the first place.
+Let’s move on to the helpful part: how to avoid getting saddle sores during bike rides.

 Preventing Saddle Sores: The Basics